-- 1. Addition of approximately 8 km of 138kV spur line to connect the wind farm to the POI with 795 ACSR Drake conductors and a conductor thermal rating of 220 MVA, - 2.
-Three 138kV circuit breakers and associated switches in a ring-bus arrangement and structures to turn L-6513 into a new switching station, - 3.
-Modification on NSPI protection systems designed to NPCC Bulk Power System criteria (to be specified in the SIS), - 4.
-Control and communications between the wind farm and NSPI SCADA system (to be specified), - 5.
-Up-rate or Re-build L-6513 (65 km) and upgrade line terminals as required for NRIS type.
+- 1. Three 138kV circuit breakers and associated switches in a ring-bus arrangement and structures to turn L-6513 into a new switching station, - 2.
+Modification on NSPI protection systems designed to NPCC Bulk Power System criteria (to be specified in the SIS), - 3.
+Control and communications between the wind farm and NSPI SCADA system (to be specified). - 4.
+Up-rate L-6513 and upgrades the line terminals to allow the full output without operating restrictions (optional)